ccnmtl/compiled3/content/articles/qnap-monitoring-environment.md

 Modify the configuration file at /etc/collectd/collectd.conf.
 The default config file has lots of options, which are mostly disabled and commented out.
-I wont focus on the global configuration, but there are a few variables to be set like hostname, logging options, plugin directory, etc.
+I won’t focus on the global configuration, but there are a few variables to be set like hostname, logging options, plugin directory, etc.

 We’ll be enabling the SNMP and write_graphite plugins.
-The [SNMP](https://collectd.org/documentation/manpages/collectd-snmp.5.shtml) manual page of collectd has detailed information about how to configure the plugins, but each metric has to be specified indivdually.
+The [SNMP](https://collectd.org/documentation/manpages/collectd-snmp.5.shtml) manual page of collectd has detailed information about how to configure the plugins, but each metric has to be specified individually.
 For example, to get the CPU usage: